Idempotence¶

 Industry practices.

-From an implementation point of view, CAP can do some less stringent idempotence, but strict idempotent can not be guaranteed.
+From an implementation perspective, CAP could provide some less stringent idempotency, but strict idempotency cannot be guaranteed.

-Generally, the best way to deal with message redeliveries is to make the processing of each message naturally idempotent.
+Generally, the best way to handle message redeliveries is to make the processing of each message naturally idempotent.

-Natural idempotence arises when the processing of a message consists of calling an idempotent method on a domain object, like
+Natural idempotence occurs when processing a message consists of calling an idempotent method on a domain object, like:

 obj.MarkAsDeleted();